paulkarpenko/us-code-ui/uscode/title-20-education/chapter-072-museum-and-library-services.md

   (A) providing training and professional development, including continuing education, to enhance the skills of the current library workforce and leadership, and advance the delivery of library and information services; and

-  (B) enhancing efforts to recruit future professionals to the field of library and information services;
+  (B) enhancing efforts to recruit future professionals, including those from diverse and underrepresented backgrounds, to the field of library and information services;

-(4) developing public and private partnerships with other agencies and community-based organizations;
+(4) developing public and private partnerships with other agencies, tribes, and community-based organizations;

 (5) targeting library services to individuals of diverse geographic, cultural, and socioeconomic backgrounds, to individuals with disabilities, and to individuals with limited functional literacy or information skills;